Zakichanu/LC-Server/README.md

 ### The Central Service REST Server (CSRS)

-The server also exposes a set of REST services to serve the front-end [Angular Dashboard](https://github.com/sap-labs-france/ev-dashboard).
+The server also exposes a set of REST services to serve the front-end.

 This application displays the charging stations with their statuses, charging curves, user management...